Battle of Mogadishu (2008): Casualties

 98 civilians died in the fighting.
 Most of the casualties were caused by Ethiopians using heavy artillery and tank shells in residential areas of the war-torn capital, according to the Elman Human Rights Group.

+The ICU reported the loss of seven fighters.
 A spokesman for the Islamic Courts Union, Sheikh Ibrahim Suley, said the real death toll from the violence was much higher.
 "The Ethiopians killed around 200 people and kidnapped 160 others including 41 Koranic students...We will continue fighting the Ethiopians and those under the protection of their tanks.
 We call on them to repent," Suley told Reuters.